 See more trends and predictions for 2023 in part 2 of this series.

-Tom Zawacki manages digital strategy and product innovation for Data Axle.
-He leads vision, planning, development, and execution of next level solutions that provide transformational results for the company’s client base.
-Tom is an accomplished business leader, motivator and innovator with 25 years’ experience in digital marketing.
+Tom is the president of Enterprise Solutions at Data Axle.
+He leads the vision, planning, development, and execution of next-level data and marketing solutions that provide transformational results for the company’s enterprise client base.
+Tom is an accomplished business leader, motivator and innovator with 30+ years’ experience in digital marketing.

 Dan has been helping clients successfully navigate the challenges of multi-channel direct marketing since November 2000.
 Dan’s specialties include new customer acquisition, email append services, prospecting and lead generation.
 Dan’s clients can depend on him to present solutions that exceed their goals.